 Firstly, it claimed it had "miniaturised" a device, that is, made a device small enough to fit a nuclear warhead onto a missile.

 If true, this is likely to be of grave concern to the US and North Korea's neighbours.

 Pyongyang also said the latest test had a much greater yield than the plutonium devices it detonated in 2006 and 2009.

 Some analysts have suggested that warnings of a "high-level" test could have been code for the use of highly enriched uranium (HEU) rather than plutonium.

 But a well-contained test could yield no radioactive isotopes, experts say.
-It is still unclear whether the 2013 test used plutonium or uranium.
+So uncertainty remains.